DHP-stottepakke/pages/pages/dmp_supporting_info/support_01_about_dmp.md

 >> Add lines as needed\\
 " %}

+#### About the Data Management Plan

 ## About this chapter

-General information
+This chapter makes it clear who is behind a project, and responsible for its material and intellectual content.
+This also means that data that are made accessible can be cited correctly.
+Please describe how responsibilities are assigned in the research group (e.g. between the project leader, research staff, and technical staff), and who is responsible for what (who creates and updates the DMP, who is the project’s representative, etc. This chapter collects administrative information about the DMP itself.

 ## Question-specific guidance

-### Question 1

-### Question 2

-#### About the Data Management Plan

-DMP title
+### DMP title

-Contributor(s)
+### Contributor(s)

-Name

-E-mail address

-ORCID Identifier

-Affiliation

-Role

-Contact Person

-Data Collector

-Data Curator

-Data Manager

-Data Protection Officer

-Data Steward

-Distributor

-Editor

-Producer

-Project Leader

-Project Manager

-Project Member

-Researcher

-Rights Holder

-Sponsor

-Supervisor

-Work Package Leader

-Other

-If applicable: Is there a related DMP?

-No

-Yes

-Related DMP(s)

-DMP identifier

-Description/ Relationship
+### This DMP is related to other DMP(s)

-Have your made plans for revisions of the DMP?
+### Have your made plans for revisions of this DMP?

-No

-Yes

-Revisions plans

-Will (versions of) the DMP be published?

-No

-Yes

-Published version(s)

-DMP identifier

-Identifier type

-doi

-handle

-ark

-url

-other

-Description
+### Have you published, or will you publish (versions) of this DMP?

-If applicable: Did you consult with DMP experts?
+### Did you consult with research data management experts?

-Not applicable

-Yes

-List consultation(s)

-DMP Consultation